 To give Canadians aged 14-24 a supportive, non-competitive youth development platform that deepens self-awareness, builds confidence and broadens skills and experiences to further their growth as active, responsible citizens.

-About The Duke of Edinburgh's Award Alberta Northwest Territories & Nunavut Division
+About The Duke of Edinburgh's Award - Canada - Alberta, Northwest Territories & Nunavut Division

 What People Are Saying